Kreis Rößel: Modern period

+Initially, Rößel was designated as the district capital, but in 1862 it was relocated to Bischofsburg.
+Initially, the district was part of the Prussian government region of Königsberg, and on 1 November 1905 it was assigned to the newly founded Allenstein government region.

 After World War I

 After the end of World War I, according to the Treaty of Versailles, the East Prussian plebiscite was held on 11 July 1920 to determine whether the area would remain in Germany or join Poland.
 Due to the clear result in favour of Germany, the Rößel district remained in the Reich.

 Towards the end of World War II in January 1945, the Soviet Red Army captured the Rößel district without much of a fight.
 The towns and villages were partly destroyed by the Red Army.
 In March 1945, the Red Army placed the district together with the southern half of East Prussia under Polish administration.
 The local German population was expelled and the area was settled by Poles, many of whom came from the eastern borderlands of interwar Poland.

 The district area is now divided between Bartoszyce County, Kętrzyn County and Olsztyn County in Warmian-Masurian Voivodeship, Poland.